All new and returning dual/concurrent credit students now register online via CougarWeb (step 7). Be sure to view the "how-to" video.

 • College credit will transfer to most colleges or universities.
 Please visit Collin's TransferU for more information.

 Students enrolled in a public high school, private, charter or home school who are at least 16 or entering the 11th grade can participate.
-Students must also have permission from the appropriate high school officials, an A/B high school grade point average, meet Texas Success Initiative standards in reading and writing, and demonstrate the maturity level needed to be successful in college course work.
+Students must also have permission from the appropriate high school officials, an A/B grade point average, meet Texas Success Initiative standards and demonstrate the maturity level needed to be successful in college course work.

-2. Provide High School Transcript with test scores such as 11th grade TAKS, ACT or SAT
+3. Provide an Official High School Transcript with test scores such as 11th grade TAKS, STAAR, ACT, or SAT.

-Enrollment is limited to approved courses listed on the Concurrent Enrollment Permission form.
+• Enrollment is limited to approved courses listed on the Concurrent Enrollment Permission form.
 Your high school determines if you will receive dual or concurrent credit.

-Dual/concurrent credit high school students in their senior year may take up to six credit hours per long semester (16 week).
+• Dual/concurrent credit high school students in their junior and senior years may take two courses per long semester (16 week).
 Seniors may take three with additional approval.

 One course in Summer I and/or one course in Summer II